• Home

 Bryce Wearne as GOAT BOY

 Goat Boy taught himself harmonica and mandolin at the age of 20.
 Soon after, he put down his chef tools and ran away with a country band called “Bettathannachookraffle”.
-Aboard a rusted out Kombi, the trio toured the country giving Goat Boy a taste of musical freedom and adventure.
+Aboard a fried out Kombi, the trio toured the country giving Goat Boy a taste of musical freedom and adventure.

 Picking up a love for Bluegrass along the way he vowed one day to start a bluegrass/mountain music band….
 17 years later, after working solidly to lay foundations in life, he was ready to chase dreams and the Hillbilly Goats were born.